cornucopia-rs/cornucopia/README.md

 The parameters of the prepared statement, separated by commas (with an optional trailing comma.)

-The order in which parameters are given corresponds to the parameter number (e.g. the first parameter is `$1` in the statement). **Every PostgreSQL parameter `$i` must have a corresponding parameter in the meta parameter list**.
+The order in which parameters are given corresponds to the parameter number (e.g. the first parameter is `$1` in the statement). **Every PostgreSQL parameter `$i` must have a corresponding parameter in the annotation parameter list**.

 #### Return type
 There are two kinds of returns, implicit and explicit.